YuriiKhomych/nft-marketplace/README.md

 # Digital marketplace on Ethererum

-This is the completed version of the NFT marketplace app from the attached [workshop](https://github.com/dabit3/full-stack-ethereum-marketplace-workshop).
+This is the completed version of the NFT marketplace app

 ## Getting Started